Online education has never been more important than it is today. The ability to learn online gives more flexibility to both educators and students.

 A stable internet connection is vital for any live stream.
 Live education broadcasting is no exception.
 You want to ensure that all of your content reaches your audience without any glitches or latency issues.

-Blank screens or sudden interruptions to the stream can be the source of great distraction for both students and educators.
+Blank screens or sudden interruptions to the stream can be a source of great distraction for both students and educators.

 In order to stream at a high quality, your internet connection needs to reach certain speeds.
 We recommend that you reach at least 750Kbps to 2Mbps.
 We also advise that your internet connection be twice as fast as the speed at which you want to stream.